Sacramental character

-Some Christian denominations believe that a sacramental character, an indelible spiritual mark (the meaning of the word character in Latin), is imprinted by any of three of the seven sacraments: baptism, confirmation, and holy orders.
+Some Christian denominations believe that a sacramental character, an indelible spiritual mark (the meaning of the word "character" in Latin), is imprinted by any of three of the seven sacraments: baptism, confirmation, and holy orders.
+The doctrine is mostly prominent in the Catholic Church, Anglicanism, some of Lutheranism, and within the Oriental Orthodox Churches.
+Among the Eastern Orthodox, opinion has varied.